PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 - Pay for power supply, cooling, and maintenance
 - Adding and replacing hardware takes time
 - Scaling is limited
-- Hire 24/7 team to monitor the infrastructure
+- Hire a 24/7 team to monitor the infrastructure
 - How to deal with disasters? (earthquake, power shutdown, etc.)

 ### What is Cloud Computing?